cpvdeveloper/use-omise/README.md

   const handleSubmit = (cardFormValues) => {
     createToken('card', cardFormValues, (status, response) => {
       if (status === 200) {
-        // The token is available as response.id.
+        // The token is available as response.id
         // Send the token to your server to create a charge e.g. { token: response.id }
       }
     });